ByPaco10/MCSR-Performance/README.md

 - AMD Radeon RX 6600XT.
 - AMD Radeon RX 6700XT.

-Depends on budget, cards ordered by rasterization performance (Where last is the best) based on [Techpowerup relative performance chart](https://www.techpowerup.com/gpu-specs/geforce-rtx-4090.c3889), if you also want to game on your machine go for higher tiers.
+Depends on budget, cards ordered by rasterization performance (Where last is the best) based on [Techpowerup relative performance chart](https://www.techpowerup.com/gpu-specs/geforce-rtx-4090.c3889) and [Hardware Unboxed B580 Overhead Testing](https://youtu.be/00GmwHIJuJY?si=LPrTZA8G5Suzo9vH), if you also want to game on your machine go for higher tiers.

 PSU:
 - Tier A: Adata XPG Core Reactor (I and II), MSI MPG-A GF, Corsair RM 2019-2021 series.